 8.“Processed in a Facility That Also Processes. . .” : This refers to a product that is processed in a facility that also processes other products containing the listed allergens.
 Again, this is not a required part of the labeling process.
 This statement can mean:

-- Be Specific: Companies are not required to disclose all information about a product’s “protected” recipes due to other corporate competition worries.
+Be Specific: Companies are not required to disclose all information about a product’s “protected” recipes due to other corporate competition worries.
 If you ask specific questions, you will get more helpful answers.
-Ask “Does product X contain corn/any corn derivatives in the ‘natural flavors’ ingredient listed?” rather than “What food/food derivatives are contained in the ‘natural flavors’ ingredient listed?”
+For example, ask “Does product X contain corn/any corn derivatives in the ‘natural flavors’ ingredient listed?” rather than “What food/food derivatives are contained in the ‘natural flavors’ ingredient listed?”
 Be sure to not only inquire about processing, but also about packaging and equipment cleaning procedures.

-- Be Persistent: If your loved one experiences a reaction or if you simply really would like to trial this product with him/her, be persistent.
+Be Persistent: If you or your loved one experiences a reaction or if you simply really would like to trial this product, be persistent.
 When you call initially, make note of the call centers hours, phone number, and information on who you speak with initially.
 If you do not hear back from the company when you expect to or if your question is not sufficiently answered, call again.
 Sometimes it takes speaking with the right person in order to get the answers that you need.

 ***Recalls: Pay attention to recalls.
 You can do periodic searches on your computer using any web browser for past or current recalls of the products that your family uses.
 Sometimes it is helpful to schedule a regular time (i.e. once a month, etc) to give the products a quick search.

-11.Non Top 8 Allergens: This can get tricky!
-FDA regulataions only require the top 8 allergens to be listed in plain english on food labels.
-If your loved one is allergic to foods not included in the Top 8, you may have to be more proactive in your research and your contact with the products’ companies.
+11.Non Top 9 Allergens: This can get tricky!
+FDA regulations only require the top 9 allergens to be listed in plain language on food labels.
+If you or your loved one is allergic to foods not included in the Top 9, you may have to be more proactive in your research and your contact with the products’ companies.
 Rice and corn are particularly difficult as they are used in a lot of flavorings, thickeners, and additives.

-*** Remember that all children have varying degrees of sensitivity.
-One child may need to avoid foods processed on shared equipment with his/her allergen whereas another child may not need to take such precautions.
-Discussing your child’s degree of sensitivity with your child’s doctor may help you to determine what precautions you and your family feel most comfortable taking.
+*** Remember that all individuals have varying degrees of sensitivity.
+One person may need to avoid foods processed on shared equipment with his/her/their allergen whereas another individual may not need to take such precautions.
+Discussing your or your child’s degree of sensitivity with a knowledgeable practitioner may help you to determine what precautions you and your family feel most comfortable taking.